 Premium Insulated Aluminium Roller Garage Doors

-SWS ARE CELEBRATING 35 YEARS IN BRITISH MANUFACTURING!!!
+Established in 1985, with over 35 years of experience!
 One of the very first manufacturers of the electric insulated aluminium roller garage door in the UK.

 One of the world's largest garage door manufacturers - this German company manufactures products of the highest quality.
 The Rollmatic is a garage door using a very different electric motor type to the others and offers a very high specification as standard.
 All made to order and a second to none range of access control systems available from hand transmitters through to finger scanners.
 Full hood cover as standard.